My 2C-3A Curly Girl Tips and Tricks

 When cleansing your hair, focus on your scalp, where most of the oil and buildup happens.
 Gently massage shampoo onto your scalp with your fingertips.
 You don’t need to apply cleansers directly to your ends because when you rinse your scalp, the shampoo will naturally wash out through your ends.

-When conditioning your hair, focus on your ends, where the most tangles occur.
-I like to start applying conditioner at my ends to about halfway up my strands.
+When conditioning, start by applying conditioner to your scalp, then add more as needed, all the way down to the ends.
 I use plenty of conditioner – as much as it takes to get the slip I need to work through tangles with my fingers.

-2023 update: I recently learned from my curly hair specialized hairdresser that I should use conditioner all over my hair, from the roots to the ends.
-Now I start by applying conditioner to my roots first, then I squeeze any leftover product down towards the ends and continue applying just as much as needed to cover the rest.
+I learned recently from my curly hair specialized hairdresser that I should use conditioner all over my hair, from the roots to the ends.
+Now I start by applying conditioner to my roots first, then continue applying just as much as needed to cover the rest.

 Give Your Conditioner Time to Work

-I like to apply conditioner and then twist and pin my hair to the top of my head while I go about the rest of my shower.
+I like to apply conditioner, then twist and pin my hair at the top of my head while I finish my shower.
 The steam from the shower helps the conditioner penetrate the hair follicle.
-This might only take a few minutes but it helps, especially with tangles.
+This might only take a few minutes, but it helps, especially with tangles.

 8. Stop Shampooing Every Day

-Note: I used the non-shampoo method below for years but I’ve since changed my routine.
-Now I use a gentle clarifying shampoo every time I wash my hair.
+Note: I used this approach for years, but I’ve since changed my routine.
+Now, I use a gentle clarifying shampoo every time I wash my hair.
 You can read more about my curly hair routine updates here.
+Many curly haired people swear by a more spread out shampoo schedule, so I’ve kept up this part of the guide in case that works best for you!

 How to Adjust Your Shampoo Schedule

 It took me almost a year to adjust my schedule from shampooing every other day to about once a week.
-During the process, if I pushed my shampoo off for too long too soon, my scalp would get so oily and itchy that I couldn’t fall asleep until I showered and shampooed.
+During the process, if I pushed my shampoo day off for too long, too soon, my scalp would get so oily and itchy that I couldn’t fall asleep until I showered and shampooed.
+Nowadays, I shampoo every time I wash my hair, which comes out to around 2, maybe 3 times per week.
+That’s just what works best for me after some trial and error.

 9. Rinse Products Completely out of Your Hair

-Make sure to rinse your products completely out of your hair!
+Make sure to rinse your products completely from your hair!
 This is big.
-While rinsing your hair, use the soft pads of your fingertips to massage products off your scalp and part through your hair strands to truly get all the product out.
-Learn what your hair feels like when it’s truly rinsed off versus when it still has some product in it.
+While rinsing your hair, use the soft pads of your fingertips to massage the products off your scalp, then part through your hair strands to get all the product out.
+Learn how your hair feels when it’s truly rinsed off versus when it still has product in it.

 10. Protect Your Curls Overnight